Friday Evening Screening, September 2 at 7:30 PM

 Dancing by Roxane Duchesne-Roy, Daphnée Laurendeau, Pierre Lecours, Susan Paulson & Georges-Nicolas Tremblay

-Music composed by Nicolas Bernier
+Music Composed by Nicolas Bernier

 Cinematography by Jonathan Decoste